Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Related Work

 In this section, we review broad research lines related to our study, including 1) GF-based recommendation methods and 2) multimodal recommendation methods.

-\textbf{GF-based recommendation.} In the context of GF, GCN \cite{DBLP:conf/iclr/KipfW17} is viewed as a parameterized convolutional filter for graphs.
+\textbf{GF-based recommendation.} In the context of GF, GCN \cite{DBLP:conf/iclr/KipfW17} can be viewed as a parameterized convolutional filter for graphs.
 A notable GCN-based recommendation method is NGCF \cite{DBLP:conf/sigir/Wang0WFC19}, which was proposed to learn suitable low-pass filters (LPFs) while capturing high-order collaborative signals present in user--item interactions.
-LightGCN \cite{DBLP:conf/sigir/0001DWLZ020} demonstrated strong performance by simplifying NGCF, removing both linear transformations and non-linear activations from its GCN layers.
-By bridging the gap between LightGCN and GF approaches, GF-CF \cite{DBLP:conf/iclr/XuHLJ19} was introduced, offering satisfactory recommendation accuracy with minimal computational costs due to its training-free design and a closed-form solution for the infinite-dimensional LightGCN.
-As a follow-up study, PGSP \cite{DBLP:conf/www/LiuLGL0SG23} employed a mixed-frequency filter that integrates a linear LPF with an ideal LPF.
-Furthermore, in Turbo-CF \cite{DBLP:conf/sigir/ParkSS24}, polynomial LPFs were designed to retain low-frequency signals without an ideal LPF that requires costly matrix decompositions.
+LightGCN \cite{DBLP:conf/sigir/0001DWLZ020} further demonstrated strong performance by simplifying NGCF, removing both linear transformations and non-linear activations from its GCN layers.
+However, they are all training-based models that rely on iterative gradient-based optimization over multiple layers, which leads to non-trivial training time and substantial GPU memory consumption, potentially limiting their scalability and ease of deployment in large-scale recommender systems as well as their practicality in latency-sensitive or frequently updated recommendation scenarios.